 These days a lot of broadcasts and tutorials are available only in video format, putting further strain on bandwidth and storage needs.
-A large portion of the internet traffic is YouTube streaming, but unfortunately video content cannot be indexed by search engines and makes it harder to quickly browse the content.
+A large portion of the internet traffic is YouTube streaming, but unfortunately video content cannot be indexed properly by search engines (yet) and makes it harder to quickly browse the content.

-If a typical email has the size of 1 kb, one small video has the size of 5000 emails!
+If a typical email has the size of 1 kb, one small video has the size of over 5000 emails.
 I heard Jeff Veen say in 2008 that “Every minute of the day, ten hours of video gets uploaded to YouTube”.
 Half a year ago, I read that 35 hours of video was uploaded to YouTube every minute.
 That number has now increased to 48 hours every minute, in these few months.

 Dusty GeForce graphics card Dust to dust.
 My old GeForce graphics card in the 1990s.